Efficient Optimization-based Cable Force Allocation for Geometric Control of a Multirotor Team Transporting a Payload: Background

-\paragraph*{Point Mass Model} If we consider the special case of the payload being a point mass, then the controller architecture retains the same structure, see \cref{fig:fullarch}.
-However, since we only include the translational dynamics, the force allocation relation reduces to
+Let us consider the special case of the payload being a point mass with $n \geq 2$, then the controller architecture retains the same structure, see \cref{fig:fullarch}.
+However, \cite{sreenath2013dynamics, lee2013geometric} solve the allocation of the cable forces $\mud$ by providing a user-specified team formation which is then projected on the null space of the cable forces to satisfy the following